Introduction - Practical foundations in ethical hacking

 • Describe types of penetration testing: network, wireless, web application, physical, social engineering, and cloud.

-• Become familiar with key penetration testing methodologies (e.g., OSSTMM, NIST SP 800-115, ISSAF, PTES), frameworks (e.g., OWASP Testing Guide and MITRE ATT&CK/cyber kill chain), and technologies (e.g., Nmap, OpenVAS, Metasploit, and Burp Suite).
+• Become familiar with key penetration testing methodologies (e.g., OSSTMM, NIST SP 800-115, ISSAF, and PTES), frameworks (e.g., OWASP Testing Guide and MITRE ATT&CK/cyber kill chain), and technologies (e.g., Nmap, OpenVAS, Metasploit, and Burp Suite).

 Topics covered in this chapter

-Defensive security and offensive security approaches.
+Defensive security vs offensive security

-Phases of the penetration testing process (planning and reconnaissance, scanning and enumeration, exploitation, post-exploitation, and reporting).
+Phases of the penetration testing process

 Last updated